-T here are two primary goals to our methodology.
+There are two primary goals to our methodology.
 First, we considered no single category to be more important than any other.
 Second, the final rankings needed to reflect excellence across the full breadth of our measures, rather than reward an exceptionally high focus on, say, research.
 All categories were weighted equally when calculating the final score.
 In order to ensure that each measurement contributed equally to a school’s score in any given category, we standardized each data set so that each had a mean of zero and a standard deviation of one.
 The data were also adjusted to account for statistical outliers.
-No school’s performance in any single area was allowed to exceed three standard deviations from the mean of the data set.
-Thanks to rounding, the top few schools in each category have a final score that is displayed as 100.
+No school’s performance in any single area was allowed to exceed five standard deviations from the mean of the data set.
+Thanks to rounding, some schools have the same overall score.
 We have ranked them according to their pre-rounding results.

 Each of our three categories includes several components.
-We have determined the community service score by measuring each school’s performance in three different areas: the size of its Army and Navy Reserve Officer Training Corps programs relative to the size of the school; the percentage of its alumni currently serving in the Peace Corps; and the percentage of its federal work-study grant money spent on community service projects.
+We have determined the community service score by measuring each school’s performance in three different areas: the size of its Army and Navy Reserve Officer Training Corps programs relative to the size of the school; the number of alumni currently serving in the Peace Corps relative to the size of the school; and the percentage of its federal work-study grant money spent on community service projects.

 We have a formula that predicts the graduation rate of the average school given its percentage of Pell students and its average SAT score.
-(Since most schools only provide the 25th percentile and the 75th percentile of scores, we took the mean of the two.)
-Schools with graduation rates that are higher than the “average” school with similar stats score better than schools that match or, worse, undershoot the mark.
-Four schools had comparatively low Pell Grant rates and comparatively high SAT scores, and had predicted graduation rates of over 100 percent.
+(Since most schools only provide the twenty-fifth percentile and the seventy-fifth percentile of scores, we took the mean of the two.
+For schools where a majority of students took the ACT, we converted ACT scores into SAT equivalents.)
+Schools with graduation rates that are higher than the “average” school with similar stats score better than schools that match, or, worse, undershoot the mark.
+Two schools had comparatively low Pell Grant rates and comparatively high SAT scores, and had predicted graduation rates over 100 percent.
 We left these results alone to keep the metric consistent.
 In addition, we used a second metric that predicted the percentage of students on Pell Grants based on SAT scores.
 This indicated which selective universities (since selectivity is highly correlated with SAT scores) are making the effort to enroll low-income students.
 The two formulas were weighted equally.